 - Ongoing monitoring – understanding the source of funds throughout a matter and being alive to changes in the scope of work, so ‘scope creep’ does not compromise your risk management procedures

-- complaints – setting up a complaints handling procedure and ensuring clients are aware of it, handling complaints expeditiously
+- complaints – setting up a complaint handling procedure and ensuring clients are aware of it, handling complaints expeditiously

 In part, this means developing appropriate documents, processes and so on.
 For example, you should be sending out user-friendly client care letters (The Law Society offers a range of client care guidance resources).
 Training for all staff is also key.